 If you cannot perform daily activities like getting dressed or getting out of bed, custodial care will provide you with daily assistance at home or at a nursing home that can range from a few days a week to 24-hour care.

-It’s important to remember that you will not be eligible for long-term care insurance if you are already diagnosed with an illness or disability, depending on the underwriting guidelines of the insurer.
-To avoid being declined, applying for a LTC insurance plan before a diagnosis will ensure receiving coverage.
+It’s important to remember that you may not be eligible for long-term care insurance if you are already diagnosed with an illness or disability, depending on the underwriting guidelines of the insurer.
+To avoid being declined, you’ll need to apply for a LTC insurance plan before a diagnosis.

-Adding a long-term care insurance plan is a crucial part of planning for retirement.
-A licensed HealthMarkets agent can help you calculate your coverage needs, find a plan that fits into your budget and give you greater piece of mind in your retirement planning.
-Find your local licensed agent today.
+Adding a long-term care insurance plan can be a helpful part of planning for retirement.
+A licensed health insurance agent can help you calculate your coverage needs, find a plan that fits into your budget, and get enrolled in a plan.
+Get started with a local, licensed health insurance agent today.